 ARRANGE box near the top-left corner of the screen, toggling between

-Arrange mode works less like most MIDI sequencers, and more like a step sequencer on a drum machine: you can chain together multiple patterns into a single whole song.
+Arrange mode works less like most MIDI sequencers, and more like a digital step sequencer on a drum machine: you can chain together multiple patterns into a single whole song.

 By default, the arrange list only has one pattern in it, which will play indefinitely.
 You can create another entry in the arrange list by copying a previous one.
 This works just like copying tracks: click on a pattern in the list, hold down the mouse button until the pointer turns into a hand, and drag it to where you want to copy it to.